Disappearance of Glen and Bessie Hyde

 Glen and Bessie Hyde were newlyweds who disappeared while attempting to run the rapids of the Colorado River through the Grand Canyon, Arizona, in 1928.
 Had the couple succeeded, Bessie Hyde would have been the first woman known to accomplish this feat.
+Despite lengthy investigation, no conclusive evidence of the Hydes' fate has been discovered.

 Early life

 Glen Rollin Hyde, born December 9, 1898, was a farmer from Twin Falls, Idaho; Bessie Louise Haley, born December 29, 1905, was a divorcee originally from Parkersburg, West Virginia.
 The couple first met in 1927 on a passenger ship traveling to Los Angeles and married on April 10, 1928, the day after Bessie's divorce from her first husband was finalized.

 Colorado River trip

 Glen Hyde had some experience with river running, having traveled the Salmon and Snake Rivers in Idaho with "Cap" Guleke, an experienced river runner, in 1926.
 Bessie was more of a novice.
 In October 1928, the Hydes went to Green River, Utah, where Hyde built his own boat, a twenty-foot wooden sweep scow, the type used by river runners of that time in Idaho.
 The couple set off down the canyons of the Green and Colorado Rivers on October 20, 1928, as a honeymoon adventure trip.
 Glen wanted to set a new speed record for traveling through the Grand Canyon, while also putting Bessie in the record books as the first documented woman to run the canyon.